Building Remote Teams

 Open up your search

 Maybe you've hired developers before, but for some reason, it seems to be taking longer than expected this time around.
-U.S startups have to compete more and more to find and hire candidates.
+Startups are having to compete more and more to find and hire a developer.

 You shouldn't limit your search.
-Consider hiring from other destinations different from the U.S to make your hire a timely one.
-The problem with focusing only on the U.S to hire software talent is that you are putting yourself in a competitive race that is very hard to win.
+Consider hiring from other destinations other than the U.S. to make your hire timely.
+The problem with focusing only on the U.S. to hire software talent is that you are putting yourself in a competitive race that is very hard to win.

 TL;DR

-To optimize your hiring process, we recommend looking inward and assessing areas where improvements can be made to ensure a swift and successful outcome when bringing on a developer.
+To optimize your hiring process, we recommend looking inward and assessing areas for improvement to ensure a swift and successful outcome when hiring a developer.

 • Tech Knowledge is essential to make the right hire.